 The Jewish People’s Philharmonic Chorus (JPPC) is part of the modern Yiddish renaissance

-– more than thirty members strong, from students to retirees, a good number of whom speak or are learning Yiddish (though
+– more than forty members strong, from students to retirees, a good number of whom speak or are learning Yiddish (though

-almost 1/2 speak no Yiddish, and are attracted by the beautiful Yiddish choral music).
-The JPPC has a century-spanning repertoire
+more than half speak no Yiddish, and are attracted by the beautiful Yiddish choral music).
+The JPPC has a century-spanning

-– exciting oratorios and operettas, labor anthems, folksongs, and popular tunes – all in Yiddish.
-Committed to
+repertoire – exciting oratorios and operettas, labor anthems, folksongs, and popular tunes – all in Yiddish.
+Committed

 Helen Medwedeff Greenberg z"l, Robert Ross, Binyumen Schaechter, Josh Waletzky, and Mark Zuckerman.